Ahavas Shalom Trust

 Overview

 AHAVAS SHALOM TRUST was registered as a charity on 21 June 1996.
-The trust operates with the working name “Ahavas Chessed” and is based in Salford, Greater Manchester.
+The trust operates with the working name “Ahavas Chessed” and is based in Salford.
 The charity's stated purpose is to collect funds to assist in the furtherance of Jewish education and religion, to relieve poverty, and to alleviate hardship generally.
-According to the Charity Commission register, the trust makes grants to organizations and also provides buildings/facilities/open space, services, and sponsors or undertakes research.
-The charity is governed by three trustees, none of whom receive remuneration.
+According to the Charity Commission register, the trust makes grants to organisations and also provides buildings/facilities/open space, services, and sponsors or undertakes research.
+The charity is governed by trustees, none of whom receive remuneration.
 Financial records show significant variation in income year-to-year, with £685,043 in 2023 dropping to £201,475 in 2024, suggesting the charity's funding depends on variable donation streams.

 Funding Priorities